 García and Miralles draw on their own experiences and research to give us a detailed yet engaging look into how we may find and use our ikigai.

-García and Miralles identify the following four key elements of ikigai:
+García and Miralles say, you first identify the four key elements of ikigai:

 - Passion: What you love.
-Passion is about finding something that brings you joy and excitement.
+Finding something that brings you joy and excitement.

 - Mission: What you’re good at.
-Mission is about understanding why this passion matters to you.
+Understanding why this passion matters to you.

-- Vocation: what the world needs.
-Vocation is about turning your passion into an occupation.
+- Vocation: What the world needs.
+Turning your passion into an occupation.

-- Profession: what you can be paid for.
-Profession is about finding success in your career.
+- Profession: What you can be paid for.
+Finding success in your career.

 7 Lessons From Ikigai